Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 They are generally active during late spring and summer, with adults sometimes seen flying during the day.

-Adult Abbreviated Button Slug Moths, one of the types of moths in Oklahoma, emerge from winter dormancy between mid-May to mid-July depending upon the particular location and season, making them an easily observed yet still quite mysterious species of moth within Oklahoma’s diverse insect wildlife population.
+Adult Abbreviated Button Slug Moths, one of the types of moths in Oklahoma, emerge from winter dormancy between mid-May and mid-July, depending upon the particular location and season.
+This makes them an easily observed yet still quite mysterious moth species within Oklahoma’s diverse insect wildlife population.

 2. Ambiguous Moth